Wastewater Treatment Plant

 Process treatment summary:

-Effluent Biochemical Oxygen Demand (BOD) averaged 8.5 mg/1 with a removal rate of 95%.
+Effluent Biochemical Oxygen Demand (BOD) averaged 6.8 mg/l with a removal rate of 95%.

-Effluent Total Suspended Solids (TSS) levels averaged 5.8 mg/1with a removal rate of 97%.
+Effluent Total Suspended Solids (TSS) levels averaged 4.5 mg/l with a removal rate of 97%.

-The licensed TSS and BOD monthly average limitations are 30 mg/1 with a minimum removal rate of 85%.
+The licensed TSS and BOD monthly average limitations are 30 mg/l with a minimum removal rate of 85%.

 Collection system progress:

-With the help of the Machias Fire Department and J.R.
-Anderson, we flushed and cleaned
+With the help of the Machias Fire Department we flushed and cleaned 7,800 feet of sewer on Main Street, Stackpole Road, Grove Street and Court Street.

-We inspected cross-country lines from West Street to Water Street and Cooper Street to the treatment facility.
-The siphon station was cleaned twice and the three lines that run under the Machias River were flushed twice.
+We inspected cross-country lines from Hudson to Hardwood Street and Cooper Street to the treatment facility.
+We also inspected the cross-country line from Stillman Street to Maine Wild.
+The siphon station was cleaned once and the three lines that run under the Machias River were flushed twice.

 Wastewater Treatment Facility:

-The wastewater staff spent a lot of time in 2022 completing housekeeping and maintenance to improve the overall appearance of the plant.
+The wastewater staff spent a lot of time in 2023 completing housekeeping and maintenance to improve the overall appearance and operations of the plant.
 This work included the following key items:

-• All three clarifiers were drained and cleaned and pressure washed.
+• All three clarifiers were drained, cleaned and pressure washed.

 • The contact chamber was drained, cleaned and pressure washed.